alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### personalisation (optional)

-The following parameters in the letter recipient"s address are optional:
+The following parameters in the letter recipient’s address are optional:

 ```JSON
 "personalisation": {